Interdisciplinary Career Immersion – Mentorship Program

 1. Provide competency development courses, career exploration workshops, and counseling

-2. Offer credit-bearing internship courses
+2. Offer credit-bearing Career Immersion courses

 3. Develop a dedicated website and application system for the program